 \section{Introduction}

-Many Internet of Things (IoT) applications require integrating sensors such as mmWave radar, IMU and microphones that perceive the physical world for downstream analysis or control tasks \cite{Satyanarayanan2017}.
-However, these sensors usually operate under rapidly changing \emph{contexts}, where operational and environmental conditions cause significant shifts in data distributions \cite{korel2010survey}.
-In wearable sensing, for instance, sensor placement encodes critical contextual information; an accelerometer trace differs markedly when a smartwatch is worn on the wrist versus clipped to the arm \cite{Sztyler2017PositionAware}.
-Similarly, for wireless sensing, Wi-Fi Channel State Information (CSI) signals change dramatically with the physical environment, such as in line-of-sight versus through-wall scenarios \cite{Kotaru2015SpotFi}.
-In machine learning, such a physical \emph{context shift} induces a statistical \emph{domain gap}, where data distributions differ significantly across contexts \cite{DomainAdaptation}.
-In our running example, a model trained on IMU data from ``wrist'' and ``right pocket'' contexts fails when deployed on a new ``belt'' placement if no target data are available.
-As summarized in Figure~\ref{fig:intro_overview}, domain adaptation tries to align source and target distributions but assumes access to target data, while domain generalization learns a single invariant model from source data alone.
-By contrast, \framework{} uses adaptive gating with deployment-time context descriptions (e.g., ``belt'') to customize predictions for the target context without seeing any target-domain samples.
+Many Internet of Things (IoT) and mobile sensing applications rely on heterogeneous sensors such as IMUs, microphones, and wireless radios to perceive the physical world for downstream analysis or control tasks~\cite{Satyanarayanan2017,hoseini2013smartphonecontext,miluzzo2008cenceme,vaizman2017context}.
+However, these sensors often operate under rapidly changing \emph{contexts}, where operational and environmental conditions induce substantial distribution shifts \cite{korel2010survey,lane2015deepear,vaizman2017context}.
+In wearable sensing, for instance, sensor placement encodes critical contextual information: an accelerometer trace differs markedly when a smartwatch is worn on the wrist versus clipped to the arm \cite{Sztyler2017PositionAware}.
+Similarly, in wireless sensing, Wi-Fi Channel State Information (CSI) signals vary significantly across physical environments, such as line-of-sight versus through-wall settings~\cite{Kotaru2015SpotFi,ma2019csisurvey}.
+In machine learning, such physical \emph{context shifts} induce statistical \emph{domain gaps}, where data distributions differ substantially across contexts \cite{DomainAdaptation}.
+As summarized in Figure~\ref{fig:intro_overview}, domain adaptation aligns source and target distributions but assumes access to target data, whereas domain generalization learns a single invariant model from source data alone and often suppresses domain-specific structure that remains important for target performance.
+By contrast, \framework{} leverages only deployment-time context descriptions---readily obtained from system metadata, lightweight user setup, or mobile context detectors and sensing front-ends~\cite{wang2014studentlife,lee2023androidsurvey}---to customize prediction models for the target context without requiring target-domain samples.